AryehSchoefer/AryehSchoefer/README.md

 ---

-> “Code as if your laptop will be flung into the past and handed to a 14th-century monk who must debug it using only Gregorian chants.”
+> “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”
-> — Someone, Somewhere probably
+> — John Woods

 <!-- Proudly created with ❤️ and GitHub Copilot -->
 <!--